TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 21/Judges 21.2.md

 ---

-And the people came to Beth-el, and sat there till even before God, and lifted up their voices, and wept sore.
+The people came to Bethel, and sat there until evening before God, and lifted up their voices, and wept severely.